 - For US-based partners: Follow the Federal Trade Commission and read the Endorsement Guides to ensure that your messages are compliant.

 - For other partners: Follow the disclosure guidelines or equivalent official instructions in your countries or regions.

-It’s important to give your audience a clear and discernable statement as a PageFly Affiliate:
+It’s important to provide your audience with a clear and distinguishable statement as a PageFly Affiliate:

 - For vlogs and YouTube videos: In your video, you should make a disclosure long and clear enough for viewers to recognize and understand your affiliation, whether that’s by speaking or showing text or headlines (mentioning the relationship in the description is not enough).